artsy/web3-learning-group/README.md

-# Advanced Sample Hardhat Project
+# Web3 Learning Group test project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.